 Types of Blacklists

 There are hundreds of blacklists worldwide, maintained by a wide range of organizations and individuals.
-Most are free to use, some are commercial, and each has its own methodology for building its database and its own process for delisting.
-The two most common data collection methods are crowd-sourced reports and honey pots.
+Each has its own methodology for building its database and its own process for delisting.

 Crowd Sourced

-Crowd-sourced RBLs are the most common and often the most reliable.
 When a recipient flags a message as spam, that report gets aggregated.
 If enough recipients flag the same sender, the sending IP gets added to the list.
-This is the model used by large free email providers like Gmail and Outlook.
+Gmail and Outlook both feed complaint data into their own and third-party lists.
+This is the most common model, and often the fastest to list and delist — complaint volume drives both.

 Honey Pots

-A honey pot is an email address that was never used for legitimate communication and isn't owned by any real user.
+A honeypot is an email address that was never used for legitimate communication.
 It exists solely to attract spam crawlers.
-Any email that arrives at one of these addresses is, by definition, unsolicited, and the sending IP gets flagged.
+Any email that arrives is unsolicited by definition, and the sending IP gets flagged.
+Project Honey Pot runs one of the largest honeypot networks and feeds listing data to several downstream filters.

 URIBLs

-Generator Labs monitors hundreds of DNSBLs and URIBLs on your behalf, so you know immediately if any of your IP addresses or domains appear on a list.
+Generator Labs offers free blacklist monitoring that tracks hundreds of DNSBLs and URIBLs on your behalf, so you know immediately if any of your IP addresses or domains appear on a list.
 In Part 2 of this series, we cover how organizations actually use these lists to filter inbound mail.